juanzamorai/intracluster-filtering/README.md

 ## Installation Instructions

-We recommend creating an environment for the installation of the library.
+We recommend creating an environment with Python version 3.10.9 for the installation of the library.

 ### Step 1: Create a New Environment